Team2168/2014_Main_Robot/Readme.md

 This subsystem also includes the firing mechanism.
 Assume this is controlled by a single pneumatic actuator.
 * One double solenoid.

-####Catapult_Arrest (OBE? - fixed spring on strap?)
-This mechanism is responsible for the position at which the catapult stops when it is fired.
-This is controlled by a single pneumatic actuator.
-Assume one double solenoid controlling the two positions of the actuator.

-It is also responsible for disipating the shock load experienced by the robot when the catapult is fired.
-This is a mechanical function of the device and doesn't require software attention to operate properly.

 ####Catapult_Tusks
 This subsystem controlls the exit angle of the ball when it is fired from the catapult.
 This will be implemented as a multi-position mechanism at the back of the catapult.
 It will have three positions.
 The three positions are: Long range, Short range, and Truss shot (in order from fully extended to fully retracted).
 * Assume two double solenoid.

+####Catapult_Arrest
+This mechanism is responsible for the position at which the catapult stops when it is fired.
+It is also responsible for disipating the shock load experienced by the robot when the catapult is fired.
+It will be composed of a single spring and strap.
+It has evolved into a completely mechanical device and as such does not need to be represented in our code.

 ###Intake
 The intake will be responsible for picking up/passing balls into/out of our robot.
 This mechanism will be implemented as multiple subsystems to allow for concurrent operation of its components.